dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 When qubits are measured in the :math:`z`-basis, or with respect to each :math:`Z_i`, binary strings are observed with their corresponding probabilities.
-The quantum Boltzmann machine can be trained using the same expressions or quantities as in classical Boltzmann machines, albeit based on a lower bound of the log likelihood [Ami2018]_.
+The quantum Boltzmann machine can be trained using the same expressions or quantities used in classical Boltzmann machines, albeit based on a lower bound of the log likelihood [Ami2018]_.

 .. [#]

-    The Hamiltonian is time-dependent but, motivated by ease of exposition, the dependence on time has been omitted here.
-For a more complete treatment, see the :ref:`qpu_quantum_annealing_intro` section.
+    The time-dependence of the Hamiltonian is omitted here for simplicity; for a more complete treatment, see the :ref:`qpu_quantum_annealing_intro` section.

 Quantum Boltzmann Machines: Applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^